 Effective records management is also vital to enable the University to meet its obligations under Freedom of Information, Data Protection and Environmental Information legislation.

 Responsibilities for Records Management

 ALL University staff who create, maintain or receive records in the course of their work have records management responsibility.
-This includes the need to adopt good practice in creating and maintaining records, ensuring that records are held in an organised and structured fashion to aid retrieval, that information requests made in terms of the Freedom of Information (Scotland) Act 2002 are recognised and answered and that personal information is kept and used in line with the requirements of the Data Protection Act 1998.
-Deans of Schools, Heads of Schools and Directors of Service Areas have overall responsibility for the management and compliance of records arising from the business of their own area.
+This includes the need to adopt good practice in creating and maintaining records, ensuring that records are held in an organised and structured fashion to aid retrieval, that information requests made in terms of the Freedom of Information (Scotland) Act 2002 are recognised and answered and that personal information is kept and used in line with the requirements of Data Protection Legislation.
+Heads of Schools and Directors of Service Departments have overall responsibility for the management and compliance of records arising from the business of their own area.

 To enable these activities Governance Services supports the development, dissemination and promotion of consistent records management standards, systems and processes.
 This support includes the provision of advice and guidance, assistance with the development of retention schedules and the delivery of a programme of staff training and development.

 Please use the navigation on the left to find out more about the resources available to support effective records management at Edinburgh Napier University.

 How can keeping a record too long breach legislation?

 There is a significant body of law which sets out specific periods of time for which certain records must be retained.
 Retaining records beyond these periods exposes the University to risk of potential legal action.
 How can this happen?
 If the University is requested to produce the information in response to a legal challenge (e-discovery/ legal discovery) or information is requested under 'access to information' legislation, such as Data Protection Legislation (GDPR and DPA 2018) and/or Freedom of Information (Scotland) Act 2002, etc.

 Are there other risks to keeping information beyond its approved/specified retention period?